cheapjack/cheapjack.github.io/README.md

 The quickest way to start and publish your Jekyll powered blog.
 100% compatible with GitHub pages

+## Quickstart

+### Serve the website locally

+`cd` into your Jekyll-Bootstrap directory you'll run jekyll with server support:

+remember to change USERNAME to your GitHub username.

+`$ cd USERNAME.github.com
+$ jekyll serve`

+Your blog is now available at:`http://localhost:4000/`.

+### Create a Post

+Create a post easily via rake task:
+`$ rake post title="Hello World"`

+The rake task automatically creates a file with properly formatted filename and YAML Front Matter.
+Make sure to specify your own title.
+By default, the date is the current date.

+The rake task will never overwrite existing posts unless you tell it to.

+### Create a Page

+Create pages easily via rake task:

+`$ rake page name="about.md"`
+Create a nested page:

+`$ rake page name="pages/about.md"`
+Create a page with a "pretty" path:

+`$ rake page name="pages/about"`
+# this will create the file: ./pages/about/index.html
+The rake task automatically creates a page file with properly formatted filename and YAML Front Matter as well as includes the Jekyll Bootstrap "setup" file.

 ## Usage

 For all usage and documentation please see: <http://jekyllbootstrap.com>